trypear/pearai-extension/doc/rubberduck-templates.md

 The best part is that you can share them with your colleagues, friends, or enemies.

-## How to define your own Rubberduck templates?
+## How to define your own PearAI templates?

-Add Rubberduck Template File (`.rdt.md`) files to the `.rubberduck/template` folder in your workspace.
-See the [templates in the Rubberduck repository for examples](https://github.com/rubberduck-ai/rubberduck-vscode/tree/main/template).
+Add PearAI Template File (`.rdt.md`) files to the `.rubberduck/template` folder in your workspace.
+See the [templates in the PearAI repository for examples](https://github.com/rubberduck-ai/rubberduck-vscode/tree/main/template).

-Run the "Rubberduck: Start Custom Chat… 💬" command to use your custom conversations.
+Run the "PearAI: Start Custom Chat… 💬" command to use your custom conversations.

-After you have changed a template, use the "Rubberduck: Reload Templates" command to see your updates.
+After you have changed a template, use the "PearAI: Reload Templates" command to see your updates.

-To help you debug, use the "Rubberduck: Show logs" command to open the Output panel and see the prompt that is sent to OpenAI.
+To help you debug, use the "PearAI: Show logs" command to open the Output panel and see the prompt that is sent to OpenAI.

 ## Example: Drunken Pirate